-The company is named after Blue Earth County in Minnesota, USA, where Sir Henry Wellcome, founder of the Wellcome Trust, spent his childhood years.
-Sir Henry Wellcome was one of the most fascinating individuals of his time.
-A businessman, collector and philanthropist, he was born in the American West but ended his days as a knight of the British realm.
-He co-founded a multinational pharmaceutical company that funded pioneering medical research.
-In his lifetime, scientists funded by Wellcome made great breakthroughs into understanding how our bodies work.
-After his death, Wellcome’s will provided for the creation of the Wellcome Trust.
+The company is named after Blue Earth County in Minnesota, USA, where Sir Henry Wellcome, founder of the Wellcome Trust, spent his childhood.
+Sir Henry was one of the most fascinating individuals of his time.
+A businessman, collector and philanthropist, he was born in the American West but ended his days as a knight of the British Realm.
+He co-founded a multinational pharmaceutical company that funded pioneering medical research, and in his lifetime, scientists funded by Sir Henry made great breakthroughs into understanding how our bodies work.
+After his death, Sir Henry’s will provided for the creation of the Wellcome Trust.

-Blue Earth Diagnostics’ first product, Fluciclovine F 18, was invented at Emory University in Atlanta, GA, USA.
-The resultant Emory University patents were licensed to Nihon Medi-Physics (NMP), a Japanese joint venture owned by Sumitomo and GE Healthcare.
-GE Healthcare licensed fluciclovine F 18 from NMP in 2008, before licensing it on to Blue Earth Diagnostics in 2014.
+Blue Earth Diagnostics’ first commercially available product, a diagnostic PET molecular imaging agent, was invented at Emory University in Atlanta, Georgia, USA.
+The Emory University patents were licensed to Nihon Medi-Physics (NMP, Japan), and then to GE Healthcare before licensing it to Blue Earth Diagnostics in 2014.

 Blue Earth Diagnostics announces that the New Drug Application (NDA) filing for fluciclovine (18F) has been accepted by the US Food and Drug Administration (FDA) for Priority Review.

 An exclusive US commercial manufacturing and distribution agreement with Siemens PETNET Solutions is signed.

 The company expands in 2016, opening a US headquarters in Burlington, Massachusetts.
 US FDA approval for Axumin® (fluciclovine F 18) for use in PET imaging is received in May.

 Blue Earth Diagnostics launches Axumin for US patients in June 2016.